-The primary alpha-emitting radionuclides found in the East Fork regime during CY 2002 are isotopes of uranium.
-Groundwater with gross alpha activity greater than 15 pCi/L (the drinking water standard) occurs in scattered areas throughout the East Fork regime (Fig. 6.22).
-Historical data show that gross alpha activity consistently exceeds the drinking water standard and is most extensive in groundwater in the unconsolidated zone in the western portion of Y-12 near the S-3 Site.
-However, the highest level of gross alpha activity (1271 pCi/L) observed during CY 2002 was observed in groundwater from Well GW-154, east of the Former Oil Skimmer Basin.
-Other areas of elevated gross alpha activity are present within the production areas in the western portion of Y-12, near the S-2 Site, and east of the 9418-3 Uranium Oxide Vault.
+The primary alpha-emitting radionuclides found in the East Fork regime during CY 2003 are isotopes of uranium.
+Groundwater with gross alpha activity greater than 15 pCi/L (the drinking water standard) occurs in scattered areas throughout the East Fork regime (Fig. 6.26).
+Historical data show that gross alpha activity consistently exceeds the drinking water standard and is most extensive in groundwater in the unconsolidated zone in the western portion of Y-12 near source areas such as the S-3 Site, the S-2 Site, and the Y-12 Salvage Yard.
+The highest gross alpha activity (1335 pCi/L) was observed during CY 2003 in groundwater from Well GW-108, east of the S-3 site.
+Other areas of elevated gross alpha activity are present within the production areas in the western portion of Y-12, near the Former Oil Skimmer Basin, and east of the 9418-3 Uranium Oxide Vault.

-The primary beta-emitting radionuclides observed in the East Fork regime during CY 2002 are uranium and 99Tc.
-Elevated gross beta activity in groundwater in the East Fork regime shows a pattern similar to that observed for gross alpha activity (Fig. 6.23) where uranium is the primary radionuclide contaminant.
-In general, gross beta activity consistently exceeds the annual average screening level of 50 pCi/L in groundwater in the western portion of the regime, with the primary source being the S-3 Site.
+The primary beta-emitting radionuclides observed in the East Fork regime during CY 2003 are uranium and Tc.
+Elevated gross beta activity in groundwater in the East Fork regime shows a pattern similar to that observed for gross alpha activity (Fig. 6.27), where uranium is the primary screening level of 50 pCi/L in groundwater in the western portion of the regime, with the primary source being the S-3 Site.
+The highest gross beta activity was observed during CY 2003 in groundwater from Well GW-109 (19,000 pCi/L), east of the S-3 site.